 - I hope I’ve not forgotten how to make friends in a hostel.

-- My last trip was so easy, a group of us just travelled through Albania, Kosovo and Macedonia together.
+- My last trip was so easy, a group of us just travelled through Albania, Kosovo and North Macedonia together.
 I’m not going to luck out like that again.
 I’m just gonna be on my own for 6 weeks.
 No biggie.

 - Should I just book an Airbnb for 6 weeks and hide from everyone?!